atxtechbro/tech-skills-gym/w3m-learning.md

 1. Launch w3m with: `w3m https://lite.duckduckgo.com`
 2. Use Tab key to jump between links
 3. Press Enter to follow a link
-4. Use Backspace to go back to the previous page
+4. Use `B` key or left arrow to go back to the previous page
 5. Try searching for "w3m browser tutorial" and following a result

 **Why This Matters**: Efficient link navigation is essential for browsing the web in a text interface